 Like almost every other industry, healthcare is increasingly dependent on digital technology.
 Telehelth has become a principle tool used to address gaps in healthcare due to its comparative low cost and ease of deployment.
 Since digital acuity is not a regular feature of medical school curriculum, this has lead to a whole generation of healthcare workers lacking sufficient technology skills.
 As telehealth continues to become a regular fixture in medical practice, healthcare executives are deeply dependant on upskilling to ensure their workforce is adequately trained.

 High turnover is critical problem in medicine.
-Between the extra cost of overtime, loss of organizational knowledge, and decreased productivity, anywhere from $22,000 to $64,000, per nurse.
+Between the extra cost of overtime, loss of organizational knowledge, and decreased productivity, it’s estimated that turnover costs healthcare organizations anywhere from $22,000 to $64,000, per nurse.
 Supporting workers by facilitating access to accredited continuing education programs prepares them to better manage increasing responsibility and expands their career options.
 For organizations wishing to keep and attract highly-value staff, upskilling is a great talent strategy for employee retention.

 See the data behind the nursing shortage.